 Broadcast

-This is a tool that allows you to push content to end users on Facebook Messenger based on segments you have created in Filters.
-You can learn more about this in our article "Broadcasting: Pushing content on Facebook".
+Our broadcasting tool allows you to push content to end users on Facebook Messenger based on segments you have created in Filters.

 Inbox

-The Inbox is an area of the Certainly platform where you can view conversations between your bot and the end users.
-This is great to get an overview of the user journey in your bot.
+The Inbox is an area of the Certainly Platform where you can view conversations between your bot and the end users.
+This is great for getting an overview of the user journey in your bot.

-Once you have navigated to the Inbox, you can select the bot you'd like to pull this information from, then filter your search by date or conversation ID.
-Clicking on the resulting conversations will enable you to see the messages.
+Once you've navigated to the Inbox, select the bot you'd like to pull this information from.
+Then filter your search by date or conversation ID.
+Selecting the resulting conversations allows you to see the user and bot messages.

 Message Reports